cms-opendata-workshop/workshop2022-lesson-trigger/_episodes/02-miniaodtrigger.md

 ### Trigger objects

 Let's explore the code which prints the last part  to understand what it means.
 The HLT is like a reconstruction algorithm capable of identifying particles very very fast.
 Therefore, an HLT muon, for example, is a trigger object that has a four momentum.
 These trigger objects are associated to, commonly,  the last filter executed by a given path in the HLT.
-Usually one want to check whether a given particle that is being used in a given analysis coincides with the trigger object that fired the trigger (this is called **trigger matching**).
-We won't go into more details.
+Usually one wants to check whether a given particle that is being used in a given analysis coincides with the trigger object that fired the trigger (this is called **trigger matching**).
+We won't go into more details about that.

 ~~~
 std::cout << "\n === TRIGGER OBJECTS === " << std::endl;